Onibex Snowflake Iceberg Sink Connector for Confluent Platform and Cloud

 3. Configure the Connector

-In the configuration section, select "JSON"
+In the configuration section, select "JSON" and paste your configured JSON from the previous section.

 4. Add Endpoints

-Enter the formatted endpoints you obtained from the Snowflake allowlist
+Enter the formatted endpoints you obtained from the Snowflake allowlist.

 5. Configure Tasks

-Best Practice: Use the same number of tasks as partitions in your topic for optimal performance
+Best Practice: Use the same number of tasks as partitions in your topic for optimal performance.

 6. Name Your Connector

-Provide a descriptive name for your connector
+Provide a descriptive name for your connector.

 7. Deploy

-Review your configuration and deploy the connector
+Review your configuration and deploy the connector.

 Your Snowflake connector is now running and sending data from your topic to Snowflake tables.